astampoulis/makam-paper-funpearl/makamcode/03-bindmany.md

     assumemany typeof xs TS (typeof body T')).
 ```

 ADVISOR.
 Almost!
-The parser isn't clever enough to tell that the predicate argument to `openmany`
+You have used the syntax we use for writing rule premises in the `fun` argument of
-is, in fact, a predicate, so we can't use the normal predicate syntax for it.
-We can use the
+`openmany`; the Makam grammar only allows that with the syntactic form `pfun` instead, which is used
-syntactic form `pfun` for writing anonymous predicates instead.
-Since this will be a
+to write anonymous predicates.
+Since this `pfun` argument will be a predicate and can thus perform
-predicate, you are also able to destructure parameters like you did here on `(defs, body)` -- that doesn't work for
+computation, you are also able to destructure parameters like you did here on `(defs, body)` -- that
-normal functions in the general case, since they need to treat arguments parametrically.
+doesn't work for normal functions in the general case, since they need to treat arguments
-This works by performing unification of the parameter with the given term -- so `defs` and `body`
+parametrically.
+This works by performing unification of the parameter with the given term -- so
-need to be capitalized so that they are unification variables.
+`defs` and `body` need to be capitalized so that they are understood to be unification variables.

 ```makam
 typeof (letrec XS_DefsBody) T' :-